 Crowns and bridges can:

 - Stabilize teeth that have had endodontic treatment

 - Restore teeth to their natural look and functional form

 - Allow us to replace one or two missing teeth

 Fixed dental bridges replace one or two teeth with a permanent restoration.
 The bridge is supported by healthy neighboring teeth.
 This is an advantage for those seeking a non-removable option, as bridge work is cemented into place.

 Dentures are used to replace all of your missing teeth on your upper or lower arch, allowing you to eat normally and have a beautiful, natural-looking smile.
 The denture covers your entire existing arch providing suction against the natural anatomy of your mouth.
-Dr. Ahmed and Dr. Roof will take precise measurements, and impressions, to provide a custom-fit denture that is comfortable, and easy to clean.
+The Doctors will take precise measurements, and impressions, to provide a custom-fit denture that is comfortable, and easy to clean.

 Partials replace only the missing teeth (when not in a row) while clasping around the remaining healthy teeth for support.

 Do you wish your denture performed more like your natural teeth?
 An implant-supported denture is a type of denture that is supported by and attached to dental implants and, therefore, provides the same stability as natural teeth.
 An implant-supported denture is used when a person is edentulous (completely toothless) but has a healthy enough jawbone to support dental implants.
 The implant-supported denture is fabricated with special attachments that snap onto the implants.
 Although this type of denture is still removable it provides the following benefits: